Attractions & Things to Do in Volos

 One of the oldest Greek museums (1909) hosting exhibits from the Stone Age to the Roman Era.

-A private museum that is open to visitors only with an appointment, includes one of the biggest insect exhibitions in the whole Balkans.
+A private museum that is open to visitors only with an appointment.
+It hosts one of the biggest insect exhibitions in Balkans and worldwide.

 Chapel located on a hill with an amazing view of the city of Volos and the Pagasetic Gulf.

-Settlement dating from the New Stone-Age era at 4.800 BC, found in excavations started in 1886.
+Prehistoric settlement that dates from the New Stone-Age era at 4.800 BC.
+It was revealed in excavations that began in 1886.

-A relatively new coastal city founded in 1907 from the refugees of the old city of Anchialos located today in south-east Bulgaria.
+A relatively new coastal city founded in 1907 from the refugees of the old city of Anchialos that is located in south-east Bulgaria.

 Questions & Answers about Volos